The National Data Opt Out

 So how do I maximally limit secondary uses of my medical records, beyond my direct medical care, should I wish to?

-- Set your NDOO status to “do not allow”, see later for how to do this.
-Or ensure that you have a Type 2 objection in force – do this via the surgery or our website; and
+- Set your NDOO status to “do not allow”, see later for how to do this, and

 - Make sure you have a secondary uses, Type 1 (9Nu0) objection in force on your GP record – do this via the surgery or our website